 At RisCassi & Davis, P.C., we understand the overwhelming impact misdiagnoses

 and improper medical care has on victims and their loved ones.
-Our Connecticut
+Our misdiagnosis

-misdiagnosis attorneys are prepared to fight for the justice you and your
+attorneys in Connecticut are prepared to fight for the justice you and

-family deserve.
-While no amount of financial compensation can undo the
+your family deserve.
+While no amount of financial compensation can undo

 Put a Powerful Legal Team on Your Side